 2. Check out the exhibits at Charleston Museum

-The mission of the Charleston Museum is to educate people about the history and culture of the South Carolina Low-country and it was founded in 1773.
-It’s known as America’s first museum and it officially opened to the public in 1824.
-The “Low-country History Hall” shows the history of the area’s Native Americans, early settlers, as well as African American slaves.
+The mission of the Charleston Museum is to educate people about the colorful history and culture of the South Carolina Low-country.
+It was founded in 1773.
+This historic site is known as America’s first museum and it officially opened to the public in 1824.
+The “Low-country History Hall” shows the deep-rooted history of the area’s Native Americans, early settlers, as well as slaves who were African Americans.
 “The Armory” shows a display of weapons dating back to 1750.
 The “Becoming Americans” area, explores Charleston’s part in the American Revolution, whereas “City Under Siege” tells about the city’s struggles during the civil war.
-Finally, the “Natural History Gallery” shows the artifacts of the many animals who have called this area home.
-The museum also has current and upcoming exhibits, in addition to all of the permanent ones.
-This is a must-do activity in Charleston.
+Finally, the “Natural History Gallery” features artifacts on display of the many animals who have called this area home.
+This informative museum also has current and upcoming exhibits, in addition to all of the permanent ones.
+This is a must-do activity in Charleston, especially for history buffs because of the site’s notable artifacts.

 Charleston Museum